Overview

 IMG Applicant Requirements

 A minimum of 6 months of hands-on direct clinical experience in a US or Canadian accredited teaching hospital is required.
 We will not interview candidates who have not obtained this required clinical experience.
-Observerships without direct clinical responsibility do not meet this criteria.
+Observerships, without direct clinical responsibility, do not meet these criteria.

-• In order to be considered for a position in our program, applicants from medical schools located outside the US and Canada MUST have graduated from medical school in the last 3 years.
+• To be considered for a position in our program, applicants from medical schools located outside the US and Canada MUST have graduated from medical school in the last 5 years.

-• Passed USMLE Step I & II Knowledge test on the first attempt
+• Passed USMLE Step I & II Knowledge tests on the first attempt.

-• You must be eligible for an ECFMG Certificate in order to apply.
-We require that you submit your ECFMG certificate through ERAS BEFORE February 1.
-We are required to have an ECFMG certificate on file for every IMG intern who matches with our training program.
+• You must be eligible for an ECFMG Certificate to apply.
+We require that you submit your ECFMG eligibility through ERAS before February 1.
+We are required to have an ECFMG certificate on file for every IMG intern who matches into our training program.

 Application Review and Interview Selection Procedures

-• October 21 is the application deadline.
-We strongly encourage applicants to submit their applications ASAP because our interview days fill very quickly.
+• Mid-October is the application deadline.
+We strongly encourage applicants to submit their applications ASAP due to the number of available interview slots.

-• Invitations to interview are sent by email via ERAS.
+• Invitations to interview are sent via Thalamus, the same platform used for interviewing.

 General Information About ERAS